Subscribe to Blog via Email

-A week before my formal diagnosis, I had a liver biopsy on 19th July 2010), and I repeat what I said in this post, for me it wasn’t exactly a walk in the park.
-I had a mild anaesthetic, I felt extremely uncomfortable throughout, and I was in pain.
-In fact, they did call in another nurse to help and her only job was to hold my hand in reassurance.
-I was not yet diagnosed.
+A week before my formal diagnosis, I had a liver biopsy (19th July 2010), and I repeat what I said in this post, for me it wasn’t exactly a walk in the park.
+I had a mild anesthetic, I felt extremely uncomfortable throughout, and I was in pain.
+In fact, they did call in another nurse to help and her only job was to hold my hand in reassurance, (from what I remember).
 Most patients report no issues with their liver biopsy.
 I was sent home on 20th July with some painkillers, but that pain was gone within 24 hours.

 24th July 2010 (Saturday)

 I was OK for a few days, I even went to work and attended a party on 23rd July and got the BBQ out that morning.
 On the afternoon of 24th July, I started to feel pain in my right shoulder.
-I normally put up with pain (via regular over the counter stuff) but this got worse throughout the day until it was almost unbearable.
+I normally put up with pain (via regular over-the-counter stuff) but this got worse throughout the day until it was almost unbearable.
 Although I was told to take it easy, I suspect I did my usual ‘I’m invincible’ thing and did not rest properly.
-Paracetamols and ibuprofen had zero effect on this pain, so I sought phone help on the basis I recently had the liver biopsy and I found out liver pain can be referred to the right shoulder.
-I got an outpatient appointment at 11.30pm in a room adjacent to A&E (ER) and the GP admitted me straight away when they looked at the recent biopsy history.
-I was not yet formally diagnosed with Neuroendocrine Cancer, but I was due to see an Oncologist (pretty big hint) on 26th July at the very same hospital in which I was now an emergency ‘patient’.
+Paracetamols and ibuprofen had zero effect on this pain, so I sought phone help on the basis I recently had a liver biopsy and after I found out liver pain can be referred to the right shoulder.
+I got an outpatient appointment at 11.30pm in a room adjacent to A&E (ER).
+The duty GP admitted me to A&E straight away when they looked at my recent biopsy history.
+I was not yet formally diagnosed with Neuroendocrine Cancer, but I was due to see an Oncologist (I guess a pretty big hint) on 26th July at the very same hospital in which I was now an emergency ‘patient’.

 25th July 2010 (Sunday)

-I arrived at the hospital around 11.30pm on 24th July 2010.
-I didn’t actually get admitted to A&E (ER) until midnight and while I was kept comfortable by the nurses, including checking SATS, etc, I didn’t get to see a doctor until around 4am.
+I arrived at the hospital around 11.30 pm on 24th July 2010 but I didn’t actually get admitted to A&E (ER) until just after midnight and while I was kept comfortable by the nurses, including checking SATS, etc, I didn’t get to see a doctor until around 4am.
 I finally got painkillers once he had assessed my case and was sure what was safe for me.
 Can’t remember what I got but it helped.
-I also remember filling in huge amounts of forms!
+I also remember filling out huge amounts of forms!

-After seeing the doctor, they moved me from the A&E section into an adjacent ward then called AAU (acute admissions unit) – this was like a step between A&E and a specialist ward if applicable, or discharge if the matter settles.
+After seeing the doctor, they moved me from the A&E section into an adjacent ward then called AAU (acute admissions unit) – this was like a step between A&E and a specialist ward as applicable, or discharge if the matter settles.
 I slept a lot, mostly because I’d been awake all night.
-They put me on IV antibiotics (Ceftriaxone) in case there was an infection (this was stopped after a CT scan).
+They put me on IV antibiotics (Ceftriaxone) in case there was an infection.

 After breakfast, I was told the doctors wanted a CT scan and was waiting for this to happen.
 Normal ward activity went ahead, and I ordered the dinner of Roast Beef plus ‘custard and jam roly-poly’ for dessert.
 They did ask me what I wanted!
 UK peeps will know about this dessert and if you’ve never had it, you’ve not lived a proper life p.s.
-“Dinner” on a Sunday in UK is actually at lunch time!
+“Dinner” on a Sunday in UK is actually at lunchtime!

 When my lovely looking meal arrived, I still hadn’t been given any instructions for timings for the scan.
-However, after only one bite of the delicious roast beef, a nurse ran in and shouted STOP, the night shift had forgotten to put ‘nil by mouth’ sign above my bed.
+However, after only one bite of delicious roast beef, a nurse ran in and shouted STOP, the night shift had forgotten to put ‘nil by mouth’ sign above my bed.
 I was whisked away to the scanner – I guess the radiologists made allowances for that small bit of food (which had probably only made it as far as my stomach).
 I did ask them to put my meal in the oven, but I never did see that meal again.
-I suspect health and safety was involved.
-I had to have two teas, but I don’t mean cups of tea (although that was also provided).
-In parts of UK, the term “tea” is often used as signifying a late afternoon or early evening meal.
+I suspect health and safety were involved.
+Later that day I had to have two teas, but I don’t mean cups of tea (although that was also provided).
+In parts of the UK, the term “tea” is often used as signifying a late afternoon or early evening meal.
 More common on a Sunday.

 26th July 2010